It’s the one thing that appears on almost every New Year’s resolution list time and time again: dieting.

 If you’ve ever eaten a giant cheeseburger and then immediately wanted to take a nap, you know what we’re talking about.

 Fasting has been around since the dawn of man and has its place in the history books, and religious ceremonies, as a way to cleanse the body and prepare it to receive good things.
+There are numerous evidence-based benefits of intermittent fasting.

 Mark Mattson, the chief of laboratory neurosciences at National Institute of Aging, says he hasn’t had breakfast in nearly 40 years.